Ali Sufiyan Afaqi

-Ali Sufiyan Afaqi (22 August 1933 – 27 January 2015; sometimes spelled Sufyan Afaqi), was a Pakistani film producer, writer and journalist.
-He made his debut in Lollywood films with his first ever Urdu film Thandi Sarak in 1957, and later appeared in other films as a writer and director, however he earned recognition as a film producer.
-He wrote about twenty eight uncertain books on travel documentary and biographies, including Filmi Alif Laila, a book containing history of Pakistani cinema.
+Ali Sufiyan Afaqi (22 August 1933 – 27 January 2015; sometimes spelled Sufyan Afaqi) was a Pakistani film producer, director, writer, and journalist.
+He made his debut in Lollywood films with his first ever Urdu film Thandi Sarak in 1957, and later contributed to other films as a writer and director, however he earned recognition as a film producer.
+He wrote about twenty-eight books on travel documentary and biographies, including Filmi Alif Laila, a book containing history of Pakistani cinema.

-He was born on 22 August 1933 as Ali Sufiyan in British India (in modern-day Sehore district of Bhopal, India).
-Following the split of Indian subcontinent, he along with his family migrated to Pakistan and stayed in Lahore.
-At the time of migration, he was fourteen.
-In 1951, he obtained Bachelor of Arts with Hons.